-Deadly distractions, designing for modes, the problem with the Metaverse, new dark patterns on Instagram and more.
+Deadly distractions, designing for modes, the problem with the Metaverse, new deceptive patterns on Instagram and more.

 Distracted to death

 Traffic fatalities in the U.S. are at a 16-year high.
 One reason?
 Driver distraction.
 Today’s automobiles are loaded with an almost cinematic level of screens, featuring apps and infotainment systems that blur the distinction between car and smartphone… and that overload the brain’s cognitive abilities to a level not even trained military pilots can handle.
 Russ Mitchell, a staff writer at the Los Angeles Times, joins us to discuss his recent story on the deadly consquences of carmakers’ and tech companies’ race to turn the inside of automobiles into what one researcher called “a candy store of distraction.”
 Plus, why you should never talk on the phone — even hands free — when you’re behind the wheel of a car.

 🔗 Listen to the 35 min long podcast episode (on The War on Cars)

 Where’s the button?
 Designing for mode confusion

 Mode changes are confusion points for many of us.
 These could be mundane acts like typing with the caps lock key on (seriously, who needs that key?).
 Or you might accidentally input a keyboard shortcut triggering a new mode.
 A digital experience like this is akin to entering a room you don’t belong in; worst off, you may not know how to leave.

 🔗 Read the article (on Kyle Lambert’s website)

 The “dark yellow problem” in design system color palettes